Houdini 21.0 Character KineFX

 Sets up IK chains with more than 3 nodes, or multiple IK chains using segments.

-The multiik component sets up IK chains with more than 3 nodes.
-It can also set up multiple IK chains in the rig hierarchy using segments.
+This component sets up IK chains with more than 3 nodes.
+It can also set up multiple IK chains in the rig hierarchy using Segments.

 Parameters

-The name that is appended to the IK nodes added by this multiikcomponent.
-The name is not necessary when using segments, as the segment name is also added to the nodes to clearly identify the segment they belong to.
+The name to add to the nodes created by this component.
+This name is not necessary when using Segments because the segment name is also added to the nodes.

 Settings